RDF Surfaces Primer

 } .

-A positive surface is an RDF graph which claims that an RDF Graph on it is true.
-This is the current default interperation of RDF Semantics.
-When no surfaces are provided, an implicit positive surface is assumed in the RDF document.
+The default positive surface claims that any RDF Graph that is placed on it is true.
+This is the current interpretation of RDF Semantics.
+When no surfaces are provided in an RDF document, the implicit default positive surface is assumed.

 @prefix : <http://example.org/ns#> .